 Hand feeding birds is an experience unlike any other for active and avid birders.
 But hand feeding a hummingbird… that just might be an experience worth working for!

-Hand feeding any bird is an experience unlike any other to those of us who are active and avid birders.
-But hand feeding a hummingbird…that just might be an experience worth working for.
-If you regularly feed hummingbirds in your backyard or even make your own nectar, it shouldn’t surprise you to learn that these small birds are wary of human presence and will only feed, even on a feeder, when they are entirely comfortable with their surroundings.
+If you regularly feed hummingbirds in your backyard, or even make your own nectar, it shouldn’t surprise you to learn that these small birds are wary of humans and will only feed when they are entirely comfortable with their surroundings.

-Keeping this in mind, here are a few tips you can use to bring yourself that much closer to a face-to-face encounter with one of these beautiful little birds.
+Keeping that in mind, here are a few tips you can use to bring yourself that much closer to a face-to-face encounter with one of these beautiful little birds.

 First off, you will need to make sure you have hummingbirds in your area and that they are already comfortable with the feeder and nectar you are providing.
-Making sure your backyard is inviting to hummingbirds, you have the right feed and feeder and that you have some regular hummingbird visitors that are relatively relaxed in their environment.
+Having an inviting backyard with the right feed and feeder will encourage regular hummingbird visitors that are relatively relaxed in their environment.

 Put in the Work

 This is the hard part, but as with anything else, you will get what you put in.
 Make sure you regularly monitor your hummingbirds as much as possible.
 You will want to know when they usually visit your feeders and how long it takes them to feed.
 Over time you will want to increase your presence slowly inching closer to the feeding area, whether from indoors through a window, or by being seated near the feeder.